jonrau1/AWS-Libra-Blockchain/README.md

 ![Libra Logo](/../screenshots/screens/libra_andc9.png?raw=true "Libra Logo")
 # AWS-Libra-Blockchain

-Helps you get started working with Libra Blockchain on AWS.
-You can connect to the Libra Testnet, create your own local Testnet and execute Move contracts by following tutorials starting [Over Here](https://developers.libra.org/docs/my-first-transaction).
+## Introduction && Housekeeping
+The goal of this Project is to get Blockchain Developers, Architects, Professional Services Consultants, Enthusiasts and anyone else interested in the Libra Blockchain started on experimentation with it on AWS.
+To find out more about the Libra Project you can check out the [Libra Github](https://github.com/libra/libra), [Libra Developer Website](https://developers.libra.org/docs/libra-protocol) or the [Libra Community Boards](https://community.libra.org/) to get yourself further familiarized with core concepts, theory and walkthroughs.

+A lot of the material here is sourced directly from the [My First Transaction](https://developers.libra.org/docs/my-first-transaction) walkthrough, but I have re-ordered and added clarification / my own flavor where I felt necessary.
+Some of the documentation is scattered on different pages, and are not easily searchable, so hopefully this Project will alleviate some of that pain.
+The overall goal is centered around creating a Local Testnet and running your tests there - whether it is transactions, minting, Move Smart Contracts or eventually RESTful API operations to build Mobile Apps, PWAs, etc.

-This walkthrough will take your through using Amazon [Cloud9](https://aws.amazon.com/cloud9/details/) browser-based Cloud Integrated Development Environment (IDE) which will be built on top of Ubuntu 18.04 (you can additionally choose Amazon Linux 2 if you are familiar with `yum`)
+This walkthrough will take your through using Amazon [Cloud9](https://aws.amazon.com/cloud9/details/) browser-based Cloud Integrated Development Environment (IDE) which will be built on top of Ubuntu 18.04 (you can additionally choose Amazon Linux 2 if you are familiar with `yum`).
+This Project assumes you have minimal familiarity of AWS, of Linux (let alone Debian-based flavors) and zero knowledge of Libra Blockchain, therefore, some steps may seem redundant or superfulous - but I am attempting to cater to a wider audience versus my other projects.

-## Creating Cloud9 IDE
+## Creating the Cloud9 IDE
 1. Log into the AWS Management Console, Scroll down to **Developer Tools** and select Cloud9
 ![IDE Step 1](/../screenshots/screens/Step1.JPG?raw=true "IDE Step 1")